Interactions-Nexus/Nexus-Wiki/interactions/int-hiring.md

 Any new hiring will strictly be following the below guidelines:

+-	New hires must read, understand and agree to follow the Nexus Vision, DAO constitution and arm internal processes.

 - New hires must be +18 years of age.

 -	Any person who has been working against Nexus in any way, or is part of any team or social media which is working against Nexus, will not be considered as a volunteer or for employment within the Interactions arm.